devopsysadmin/ansible-bundle/README.md

 - `--bundle-dry` Shows what will be run (as it won't download anything, also won't search for dependencies)

+- `--bundle-deps-only` Don't run the playbook, just satisfies dependencies.

 # Configuration

-By now, ansible-bundle expects to find a `bundle.cfg` file within the current path, with this configuration:
+By now, ansible-bundle expects to find a `[bundle]` section into ansible.cfg file with this configuration:

 - `SCM_PREFIX` (mandatory): URL where the roles (or libraries) are located.
 For example, if role `apache` is in `github.com/foo/roles/apache`, the `SCM_PREFIX`